lordimox/artgallery/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 IMAGES AND DATA USED IN THIS PROJECT ARE NOT OF MY PROPERTY.
-We're using the Art Institute of Chicago public API to develop this project.
+I'm using the Art Institute of Chicago public API to develop this project.
 Images used follows the Art Institute of Chicago API documentation to retrieve the urls.

 ## Information about the project